-ARRANGE FOR THE SALE

-OF FRACTIONAL SHARES

-ON THE OPEN MARKET:

-The fractional shares

-of Raytheon Class A

-and Class B common

-stock of the CashedOut Stockholders will

-be aggregated and sold

-by the company's

-transfer agent,

-Equiserve, acting as

-an exchange agent on

-behalf of the CashedOut Stockholders.
+Arrange for the Sale of Fractional As soon as practicable after the date we Shares on the Open Market: The fractional shares of Raytheon Class A and Class B common stock of the Cashed-Out Stockholders will be aggregated and sold by the company's transfer agent, Equiserve, acting as an exchange agent on behalf of the Cashed-Out Stockholders.

-As soon as practicable after [Month] [Date], 2001, the exchange agent will sell the aggregated of the Cashed-Out Stockholders fractional shares of at the prevailing prices on the open market.
+As soon as practicable after the date we effect the Reverse/Forward Split, expect to be May 14, 2001, the exchange agent w sell the aggregated fractional shares of the Cashed-Out Stockholders at the prevailing prices on the open market.
+The sale will be executed on the New York St Exchange in round lots to the extent practicable.
+Raytheon expects that the exchange agent will conduct the sale in effect the Reverse/Forward Split, expected to be May 14, 2001, the exchange agent will sell the aggregated fractional shares of the Cashed-Out Stockholders at the prevailing prices on the open market.
 The sale will be executed on the New York Stock Exchange in round lots to the extent practicable.
 Raytheon expects that the exchange agent will conduct the sale in an orderly fashion at a reasonable pace.
-Based on the average daily trading volume for Raytheon's Class A stock on the New York Stock Exchange as of [Month][Date], 2001, we expect that it will take at least 10 business days to sell all of the aggregated fractional shares of Class A and Class B stock.
+Based on the average daily trading volume for Raytheon's Class A and Class B common stock on the New York Stock Exchange, we expect that it will take at least 10 business days to sell all of the aggregated fractional shares of Class A and Class B common stock.
 If the exchange agent attempts to sell these shares too quickly, it could hurt the sales price for the shares.
 There can be no assurance as to the sales price that the exchange agent will receive for the aggregated fractional shares.

 After completing the sale of all the aggregated fractional shares, the exchange agent will make a cash payment (without interest) equal to each Cashed-Out Stockholder's proportionate interest in the net proceeds from the sale of the aggregated fractional shares.
-Raytheon will pay all of the commissions and other out-of-pocket transaction costs in connection with the sale.
+Raytheon will pay all of the commissions and other outof-pocket transaction costs in connection with the sale.
 Until the proceeds of the sale have been distributed, the transfer agent will hold the proceeds in trust for the Cashed-Out Stockholders.
 As soon as practicable after the determination of the amount of cash to be paid in place of fractional shares, the transfer agent will pay the cash to the Cashed-Out Stockholders as described above in "Effect of the Reverse/Forward Split on Raytheon Stockholders."

-PURCHASE OF FRACTIONAL SHARES: Raytheon will purchase the fractional shares of Class A and Class B common stock from the Cashed-Out Stockholders.
+Purchase of Fractional Shares: Raytheon will purchase the fractional shares of Class A and Class B common stock from the Cashed-Out Stockholders.

-The Cashed-Out Stockholders will receive cash equal to the trading value of the shares they held immediately prior to the reverse split in accounts with fewer than 20 shares of Class A and Class B common stock.
-The trading value of each outstanding share of Class A and Class B common stock at that time will be based on the average daily closing price per share of Class A and Class B common stock, as the case may be, on the New York Stock Exchange for the ten trading days immediately before and including [Month] [Date], 2001, without interest.
+The Cashed-Out Stockholders will receive cash equal to the Cash-out Price of the shares they held immediately prior to the reverse split in accounts with fewer than 20 shares of Class A and Class B common stock.
+The Cash-out Price of each outstanding share of Raytheon Class A and Class B common stock at that time will be based on the average daily closing price per share of the Class A and Class B common $\,$ stock, as the case may be, on the New York Stock Exchange for the ten trading days immediately before and including the date we effect the Reverse/Forward Split, expected to be May 14, 2001, without interest.